ivan-the-terrible/skp-to-m3u/README.md

 Running the script requires parameters:

-- Absolute path of source video file
+- Path of source video file
-- Absolute path of Skip file to convert
+- Path of Skip file to convert

 If you do not include these when running the script, you will be prompted for them.